PvPClt/project/album_en.md

 #OrthodoxMilitaryPutinism
                                 👻

-## 39. WANT TO BE SAINT?
-HANG ON CROSS
+## 39. WANNA BE A SAINT?
+HANG ON THE CROSS!

 ![](Images/En_Album_39.jpg)